Discchord Reader Rating: Needs Votes

 • Songwriting: Hear how a song can be built from a melody by adding just the right chords

-• Magic formula: What chords sound together?
+• Magic formula: What chords sound good together?
 You'll learn that here

 • Chords in major and minor keys: How do you find that perfect progression for your songs?